You will learn:

 Create a simple web application using the Python scripting language and the Flask framework.
 We define several functions in the application that can process HTTP requests and return an HTML response.

-In our case, we will create an application that can say hello and say the current time:
+In our case, we will create an application that can say hello and show the current date:

 Application source: app.py